-Copy (Command + C) the ellipse and Paste it in Front (Command + F).
-Draw another bigger ellipse that overlaps the center of the original ellipse.
+Copy (Command-C) the ellipse and Paste it in Front (Command-F).
+Draw a bigger ellipse that overlaps the center of the original ellipse.
 After selecting one of the original ellipses and the overlapping circle, press the Intersect Shape Areas button in the Pathfinder panel.
 Make the intersected shape a Linear Gradient with the first swatch white and the second swatch red.
 Adjust the gradient so the white is at the top of the shape.

 Draw five more ellipses over the ladybug body shape and group them together.
-Copy (Command + C) the original body ellipse shape and Paste it in Front (Command + F).
-With the copied body shape and the five ellipse selected, intersect the shapes.
+Copy (Command-C) the original body ellipse shape and Paste it in Front (Command-F).
+With the copied body shape and the five ellipses selected, intersect the shapes.

-Copy (Command + C) the dots and Paste it in Front (Command + F).
-Select the copied highlight and one of the dots copy and Intersect them.
+Copy (Command-C) the dots and Paste in Front (Command-F).
+Select the copied highlight and one of the copied dots and Intersect them.
 Create a Linear Gradient with the first swatch at 60% black and the second at 90% black.
 Adjust the gradient so the lighter black is at the top of the shape.

 Create another ellipse for the ladybug's head.
-Create a gradient the same as the top dots gradient and send the head behind the body shape.
+Create a gradient the same as that of the top dots, and send the head behind the body shape.
 Draw an antenna shape with the Pen Tool (P) and place it behind the head.
-Copy (Command + C) the antenna and Paste it in Front (Command + F).
+Copy (Command-C) the antenna and Paste it in Front (Command-F).
 Reflect the antenna by pressing the Flip Horizontal option from the pop-up menu of the Transform panel.

 5. Position Your Elements